MHickey2/EssenChelle-Oils/README.md

 <br/>

 - The Footer:
-The Footer contains a blurb on the site, some contact details and social media icons, also the copyright information on the Wannabe Healthy site.
+The Footer contains a blurb on the site, some contact details and social media icons, also the copyright information on the EssenChelle Oils site.
+THe footer also includes a newsletter sign up form provided by mailchimp.

  <br>